MicrosoftDocs/PowerShell-Docs-archive/archived-reference/docs-conceptual/windows-powershell/install/Installing-Windows-PowerShell.md

 Windows PowerShell comes installed by default in every Windows, starting with Windows 7 SP1 and Windows Server 2008 R2 SP1.

-If you are interested in PowerShell 7 and later, you need to install PowerShell instead of Windows PowerShell.
-For more information, see
-[Installing PowerShell on Windows][01].

 ## Finding PowerShell in Windows 11, 10, 8.1, 8.0, and 7

 Sometimes locating PowerShell console or the Integrated Scripting Environment (ISE) in Windows can